 Building a good reputation as an employer

 The growing skills shortage in the UK workforce, particularly within the construction industry, has become a significant management concern for many employers.
-As a result, both small businesses and larger organisations are competing to recruit the best talent from a shrinking talent pool.
+As a result, both small businesses and larger organisations are competing to

 Where availability of skilled workers is low, the need to provide work environments which are favourable to employees is more important than ever in order to attract and retain the best staff.
 The reasons for wanting to attract quality workers are obvious, but broadly speaking, recruiting and retaining top talent saves employers time, energy and resources, generating higher income and saving costs.
 Low staff retention rates and high staff turnover on the other hand, loose employers’ money.